GDPA MEMBER PRIVACY COMPLIANCE PORTAL

 We collect data about you through a variety of different methods including:

-When you create an account on our site
+• Creating an account on our site.

-When you subscribe to our services or publications
+• Subscribing to our services or publications.

 Automated technologies or interactions: As you use our sites, we may automatically collect Technical Data about your equipment, browsing actions and usage patterns.
 We collect this data by using cookies, server logs and similar technologies.
 We may also receive Technical Data about you if you visit other websites that use our cookies.
 For further details regarding cookies, please see cookies tab below.

-Providing our services to you
+• Provide our services to you.

-Executing a contract between us
+• Execute a contract between us.

-Complying with a legal or regulatory obligation
+• Comply with a legal or regulatory obligation.

 We may also use your Personal Information for secondary purposes closely related to the primary purpose, in circumstances where you would reasonably expect such use or disclosure.
 When we collect Personal Information we will, where appropriate and where possible, explain to you why we are collecting the information and how we plan to use it.